vandents/TI-MSP432-Launchpad-serial-communications-LED-PWM-control/README.md

 If the MSP receives an invalid communication (for example R160), it will respond with:
 * invalid R160

+To make serial communications possible on a MacBook I used a [USB to TTL serial cable](https://www.adafruit.com/product/954 "Adafruit - USB to TTL") and a simple serial port terminal application called [CoolTerm](https://freeware.the-meiers.org "freeware.the-meiers.org").

-The UART communication properties are as follows:
+## UART communication properties
 * Baud rate: 9600
 * Data: 8-bit
 * Parity: None
 * Stop: One bit

-To make serial communications possible on a MacBook I used a [USB to TTL serial cable](https://www.adafruit.com/product/954 "Adafruit - USB to TTL") and a simple serial port terminal application called [CoolTerm](https://freeware.the-meiers.org "freeware.the-meiers.org").

-## Pin remaps:
+## Pin remaps
 | `Timer` | `Remapped Output` | `LED Color`
 --- | --- | ---
 TA0.1 | P2.0 | Red